 Well defined and futuristic education policy is essential for a country at school and college levels due to the reason that education leads to economic and social progress.
 Different countries adopt different education systems by considering the tradition and culture and adopt different stages during their life cycle at school and college education levels to make it effective.
 The National Education Policy 2020 (NEP 2020), which was approved by the Union Cabinet of India on 29 July 2020, outlines the vision of India's new education system.
 The new policy replaces the previous National Policy on Education, 1986.
-The policy is a comprehensive framework for elementary education to higher education as well as vocational training in both rural and urban India.
-The policy aims to transform India's education system by 2021.
+The policy is a comprehensive framework for elementary education to higher education system by 2021.
 Shortly after the release of the policy, the government clarified that no one will be forced to study any particular language and that the medium of instruction will not be shifted from English to any regional language.
 The language policy in NEP is a broad guideline and advisory in nature; and it is up to the states, institutions, and schools to decide on the implementation.
 Education in India is a Concurrent List subject.
-Himachal Pradesh has become the first state to implement New Education Policy 2020.
-The national educational policy should be implemented in all schools over India by 2022.
+Karnataka was the first state to adopt the NEP in higher education in August 2021.
+Other states that have implemented the NEP include: Madhya Pradesh: Implemented the NEP on August 26, 2021.
+The national educational policy should be implemented in all schools over India by 2025.

-KEYWORDS: Higher Education, National Education Policy 2020, NEP-2020, Overview & Analysis, Implementation Strategies, Approaches, Challenges, Opportunities of NEP 2020.
+KEYWORDS: Higher Education, National Education Policy2020, NEP-2020, Overview & Analysis, Implementation Strategies, Approaches, Challenges, Opportunities of NEP 2020.